Minimising Incontinence Related Skin Care Problems

 - Ensure that pants containing pads fit comfortably and snugly.
 This will avoid chafing and minimises leakage escaping and coming into contact with the skin.

 - Wash skin regularly and gently after episodes of incontinence, preferably with a soap-free cleanser, or a soap alternative.
+Our top pick to gently and effectively cleanse skin compromised by incontinence is MoliCare Skin Cleansing Foam.

 - Always clean the skin gently and pat dry, avoid brisk rubbing or rough handling that will further irritate it.

-- Generally, avoid talcum powder or barrier cream as these can interfere with pad absorbency.
+- Generally, avoid talcum powder as these can interfere with pad absorbency.
 Sometimes a sealant cream applied sparingly to clean dry skin is a good strategy to protect it.
 Also available are foams, non-aerosol sprays and wet disposable wipes and some of these do not need rinsing off.
 However, you must still clean the skin after each incontinence episode.
 After drying the skin gently, cream or ointment can be re-applied before putting on a fresh product.

 - If a standard daily fluid intake (1.5-2 litres) is appropriate for the person (check with the doctor), be aware that hotter weather and higher exercise levels can vary this general recommendation.
 Don’t be tempted to cut down on fluids to avoid leakages.
 Concentrated urine can be even more irritating to the skin, as well as possibly destabilising to the inside of the bladder.
 This can lead to toilet urgency and/or frequency and worsen the incontinence.